farid-hadi/install-wp/README.md

 **Note:** The script must be run with `sudo`.

-Example to install a new WordPress site with the domain your.domain.com, with a document root of /var/www/your.domain.com/public_html, served by an Nginx web server.
+Example to install a new WordPress site with the domain _your.domain.com_, with a document root of _/var/www/your.domain.com/public_html_, served by an _Nginx_ web server.

 ```
 cd ~/install-wp/